 Although you may be used to doing so at other interviews, don’t walk around your room whilst answering questions or presenting.
 Not only can this impact the sound quality, but it will also distract attention from anything else on the screen you’re trying to talk the interviewers through.

-Looking for your next role within Pharma, Biotech or Life Sciences?
+Looking for a new role within Life Sciences?

-As specialists within the pharmaceutical and life science industries, we’re here to support you through the recruitment process.
-Should you face a virtual assessment centre when applying for a role within Pharma Sales, our consultants will offer you their expertise on how to succeed.
-You can check out all the current vacancies we have available via our jobs page or submit your CV and one of our consultants will be in touch!
+You can check out all the current vacancies we have available or submit your CV and one of our consultants will be in touch!